DaoCloud/DaoCloud-docs/docs/en/docs/dce/features.md

   to the cloud, allowing users to focus on application development without worrying about underlying infrastructure settings.
 At the same time, it establishes a foundation for users to **use multiple clusters like they use a single cluster** .
-- Compatible with traditional microservice frameworks and cloud-native frameworks.
+- Compatible with traditional microservice frameworks and cloud native frameworks.
-  Traditional microservice frameworks do not require modification and can be easily integrated, highly compatible with traditional registration centers such as Zookeeper, as well as cloud-native Kubernetes and Mesh registration centers.
+  Traditional microservice frameworks do not require modification and can be easily integrated, highly compatible with traditional registration centers such as Zookeeper, as well as cloud native Kubernetes and Mesh registration centers.
 It also supports mainstream open-source microservice frameworks, such as Spring Cloud and Dubbo, and open-source gateway components, such as Envoy, Sentinel, and Contour.
 - Rich monitoring metrics to achieve all-round monitoring of applications and early warning of